 Have you ever seen the movie Minority Report?
 I imagine it like that.
 But instead of Tom Cruise, there’s software developers.
 And instead of predicting crime, we would predict when we’re going to miss our delivery date or when we’re going to have quality issues.

 In case you haven’t seen the movie… Tom Cruise is a police officer from the future who uses a three-dimensional dashboard to predict and prevent crime.

-Every morning he walks in and his dashboard has already compiled all of the activity for him from the last day, filtered the most important facts, and presented them visually so he and his team can see exactly what needs their attention.
+Every morning he walks in, and his dashboard has already compiled all of the activity for him from the last day, filtered the most important facts, and presented them visually so he and his team can see exactly what needs their attention.
 Then they discuss their plan of action and go save the day.
-Their meeting is fast, efficient and it helps them catch the bad guys (almost) every time.
+Their meeting is fast and efficient, and it helps them catch the bad guys (almost) every time.

 Developers generally hate meetings.
 But is it really so unrealistic to think we could create one meeting that devs actually want to attend?

-As a community, I think there’s a few things we need to create to bring this idea to life:
+As a community, I think there are a few things we need to create to bring this idea to life:

 - Updated framework.
 “What I did yesterday” and “what I’m doing today” are a core part of the problem.
 Those are status updates that could be covered by a Slack message.
 I think we can run the meeting with better questions that will lead to more actionable discussions during and after.

 - New contract.
 Everyone who attends should know what they need to put in and what they can expect to get in return.
 And the value should be on par with the investment.

 - Updated guidelines.
 Should this meeting really be time-boxed to 15 minutes?
 Should we really go around to everyone even if they have nothing important to say?
 I’m not so sure.